 Traditionally, the method for treating receding gums involves surgery, in which a piece of tissue taken from the roof of the mouth is grafted onto the affected area.
 This method can only treat one to two teeth at a time and has a longer recovery period.
 Now, with the minimally-invasive Pinhole Surgical Technique (PST™), patients have another option for treatment that is more comfortable, and can address more teeth in less time.
 There is no scalpel or sutures used in this patient friendly advanced technique.

-Dr. Richard Amato, a Fairfield County, CT, periodontist, is now certified to offer a minimally invasive treatment for repairing gum recession.
+Dr. Richard Amato, a Monroe, CT, periodontist, is now certified to offer a minimally invasive treatment for repairing gum recession.
 As the first Periodontist in Connecticut to undergo training for The Chao Pinhole Surgical Technique™, Dr. Amato is at the forefront of a completely new approach to gum recession treatment.

 With The Pinhole Surgical Technique™, or PST™, also known as Chao Pinhole Gum Rejuvenation™, treatment can be completed in a single session, which typically lasts about an hour.
 Dr. Amato can treat multiple teeth simultaneously with the Chao Pinhole Gum Rejuvenation.
 Most patients see an instant cosmetic improvement following the minimally invasive procedure.